blinklet/blog-posts/Containerlat-BGP-Security/bgp-IRRd-emulation.md

 The workflow mirrors what real-world network operators do every day:

-1. Network operators register their prefixes in an IRR by creating **route** objects (stored and served by IRRd)
+1. Network operators register their prefixes in an IRR by creating *route* objects, which are then stored and served by IRRd.
-2. A neighboring operator runs **bgpq4** to query the IRR and generate prefix-list filters for each BGP peer
+2. A neighboring operator runs *bgpq4* to query the IRR and generate prefix-list filters for each BGP peer
-3. The operator applies those filters to the **FRR** (or other) router, which then only accepts route announcements that match the registered data
+3. The operator applies those filters to the *FRR* (or other) router, which then only accepts route announcements that match the registered data

-The only difference in our lab is that all three components — the IRR server, the filter generation tool, and the routers — run locally inside containers managed by Containerlab.
+The only difference in our lab is that all three components — the IRR server, the filter generation tool, and the routers — run locally inside containers managed by the Containerlab network emulator.

 ## Lab Architecture